IsiAlas/population-prediction/README.md

 - LocID (numeric): numeric code for the location; for countries and areas, it follows the ISO 3166-1 numeric standard
 - Location (string): name of the region, subregion, country or area
 - VarID (numeric): numeric code for the variant
-- Variant (string): projection variant name (Medium is the most used); for more information see [Definition of projection variants](https://population.un.org/wpp/DefinitionOfProjectionVariants/)
+- Variant (string): projection variant name (Medium is the most used)
 - Time (string): label identifying the single year (e.g. 1950) or the period of the data (e.g. 1950-1955)
 - MidPeriod (numeric): numeric value identifying the mid period of the data, with the decimal representing the month (e.g. 1950.5 for July 1950)
 - PopMale: Total male population (thousands)